Treaty of Paris (24 February 1812): Prussia in the Russian campaign

 On 6 January 1813, the king informed Bülow, who had withdrawn his men from Königsberg towards Neuenburg and Schwetz, of Yorck's dismissal and ordered him not to have contact with him or to link up with him.
 On 8–9 January, Murat sent letters to Bülow demanding that he attach his reserve corps to the French in accordance with the treaty.
 On 10 January, Bülow claimed that his recruits were not capable of offering battle and that his government had ordered him to move westward.
-The next day, a force of reservists organised by Thümen at Graudenz joined Bülow's force and together they move west towards Neu-Stettin, there to join a corps of 6,000 being formed by General Karl Ludwig von Borstell.
+The next day, a force of reservists organised by Thümen at Graudenz joined Bülow's force and together they moved west towards Neu-Stettin, there to join a corps of 6,000 being formed by General Karl Ludwig von Borstell.
 On 12 January, Bülow's rearguard was surrounded at Neuenburg by Cossacks under General Alexander Chernyshov.
 The Russians merely arrested three officers and let the rest go.
 By the time Bülow learned of the incident on 14 January, the Cossacks were camped in the streets of Osche in a tense standoff with the Prussians, who were in the barns and stables.
 When Bülow threatened to attack, Chernyshov released the Prussians, who arrived at Neu-Stettin on 17 January.

 As knowledge of the magnitude of Napoleon's defeat grew, Berlin sought to revive Metternich's proposal of October.
 On 12 January, Karl Friedrich von dem Knesebeck arrived in Vienna to negotiate an Austro-Prussian neutrality agreement that was designed to force a Franco-Russian peace.
 Knesebeck was instructed to get Austrian approval for a Russo-Prussian agreement and a Prussian exit from the war in the event that the Austrians were unwilling at that moment to abandon Napoleon.
 Metternich was unwilling to sign anything, but he gave his word that Austria approved of a Russo-Prussian truce.
 On 4 February, in a sign of the desperation felt in Berlin, Friedrich Ancillon, Frederick William's counsellor, proposed that Prussia mediate between France and Russia, in return for which the former would receive control of the Confederation of the Rhine and the latter would be ceded East Prussia.

 On 21 January, Frederick William fled Berlin for Breslau, arriving four days later.
 This did not dampen Napoleon's hopes that the Prussians would uphold their treaty and defend their border from Russia, although there were signs that the Prussian army was increasingly controlled by rebels.
 On 29 January, Hardenberg promised Napoleon that a new Prussian corps would be formed immediately under the command of Bülow.